KJLA: History

 In November 2001, the Simi Valley translator was moved to Mount Wilson and started broadcasting to Los Angeles as KSMV-LP on channel 33.
 Ironically, the original low power translator in Simi Valley operated on channel 44, which caused interference with full power "cousin" station KRPA (now KXLA) which prompted the change to channel 33.
 Soon after, Trinity Broadcasting Network sought to move KTBN-TV's digital operation from channel 23 to channel 33, to avoid co-channel interference from the digital signals of KVMD (another "cousin" of KJLA) in the Inland Empire and San Diego CW affiliate XETV, now a repeater of XHGC-TDT.
 KTBN's move to channel 33 was authorized on February 5, 2009, ultimately displacing KSMV-LP to KTBN's former digital channel, 23.
 KSMV-LP soon flash-cut to digital and started rebroadcasting KVMD to the Los Angeles area.

 The following year in 2001, the station began branding its Spanish language programming block under the name LATV.
 In April 2007, LATV transitioned from a programming block on KJLA into a national network; it became distributed to several television stations (mainly carried on digital subchannels and low-power stations, with the subchannels of four stations owned by Post-Newsweek Stations and those owned by Entravision Communications among the network's charter affiliates).

 Former KJLA logo used from January 1, 2018, to December 31, 2021.

-In December 2017, it was announced that the station will become the Los Angeles market's Azteca América affiliate on January 3, 2018, replacing KAZA-TV, thus sister station KVMD became the new affiliate of LATV in the Los Angeles market on January 1, 2018.
+In December 2017, it was announced that the station would become the Los Angeles market's Azteca América affiliate on January 3, 2018, replacing KAZA-TV, thus sister station KVMD became the new affiliate of LATV in the Los Angeles market on January 1, 2018.
 Although the official switch to Azteca was not until January 3, the station started airing the majority of the network's programming on January 1 with an exception of shows that aired at the same time as KJLA's religious programming, which continued to air on the network until March.
 Various Azteca programs were delayed or not shown at all in order to make place for KJLA's religious program Cambia Tu Vida, which aired various times a day.
 The program was removed from KJLA's schedule on March 19, 2018, and the station begin airing Azteca's entire schedule "live" and in pattern.
 On January 1, 2022, the station dropped its affiliation with Azteca America and starting airing religious programming from Visión Latina and Universal Church; Azteca moved its affiliation to a subchannel of KWHY-TV until the network ceased operations on December 31, 2022.